faishalyb/anj-technical-test/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is Technical Test.

+the result app is [here](https://drive.google.com/drive/folders/1IyTEvMqW-0mVIHcq18eTiFiJ-oISdhCd?usp=drive_link)

 A few resources to get you started if this is your first Flutter project: